stanford-crfm/levanter/docs/LoRA.md

 ```

-### 2. Tell the trainer to only train the lora params
+### 2. Tell the trainer to only train the LoRA params

 `Trainer` takes an optional `is_trainable` argument, which is a [Equinox filter_spec](https://docs.kidger.site/equinox/examples/frozen_layer/).
 You don't need to worry about the internals, but the gist is that it's a "tree of functions" that has the same